Choose & book your hike:

 - Comfortable day pack

-- Sun block (or not!
+- Sunblock (or not!
 Be aware of the toxicity of most of these products.
 Rather use environmentally conscious products)

 - Wide-brimmed hat (with fastening chord, for the wind)